 Bachelor of Optometry (BOptom)

-Due to the specialised nature of this programme, there is no 360 International option for this degree.
-Students wishing to travel as part of their study may do so in Part IV if a suitable externship partner is found, however this needs school sign-off and is not part of the 360 International programme.
+Due to the specialised nature of this programme,this degree does not have the opportunity to add an exhange semester.
+Students wishing to travel as part of their study may do so in Part IV if a suitable externship partner is found, however this needs school sign-off and is not part of the 360 International semester exchange programme.
 Use the contact details below to find out more about this option:

 Practicum Placement Coordinator